ym13n22/Distributed-Systems-and-Networks/README.md

 All communication occurs over TCP sockets, and the system handles concurrency, failure, and rebalance logic.

-🔧 Controller - Responsibilities & Functions
-Dstore Join Management

-Accepts JOIN <port> messages from Dstores.

-Tracks connected Dstores.

-Waits until at least R Dstores have joined before accepting client operations.

-File Index Management

-Maintains metadata for all files (including size, status, and which Dstores hold them).

-Handles file states: store in progress, store complete, remove in progress.

-Client Request Handling

-STORE filename filesize → selects R Dstores and replies with STORE_TO.

-LOAD filename → replies with LOAD_FROM (a Dstore and file size).

-REMOVE filename → notifies all Dstores storing the file.

-LIST → replies with list of all stored (complete) filenames.

-Receiving Messages from Dstores

-Handles STORE_ACK, REMOVE_ACK, REBALANCE_COMPLETE, and errors.

-Monitors file replication and removal progress.

-Failure Handling

-Detects unresponsive Dstores via timeouts and removes them.

-Abandons operations that don’t complete in time.

-Does not attempt to reconnect to failed Dstores.

-Rebalancing

-Initiated via command-line or automatically.

-Collects file lists from all Dstores.

-Determines send/delete plan to ensure:

-Each file is replicated to R Dstores.

-File distribution is balanced across Dstores.

-Sends REBALANCE commands with instructions.

-Waits for REBALANCE_COMPLETE.

-💾 Dstore - Responsibilities & Functions
-Joining the Controller

-Sends JOIN <port> on startup.

-Maintains a persistent connection with the Controller.

-Client Interactions

-Handles STORE filename filesize → receives and stores the file.

-Handles LOAD_DATA filename → sends file content to client.

-Controller Interactions

-REMOVE filename → deletes the file and sends REMOVE_ACK.

-LIST → replies with list of locally stored filenames.

-REBALANCE → receives:

-Files to send to other Dstores via REBALANCE_STORE.

-Files to delete locally.

-Sends REBALANCE_COMPLETE upon finishing.

-Local File Management

-Uses a clean storage folder on startup.

-Stores files under unique directory per instance (port-based).

-Failure Handling

-Does not reconnect to Controller if disconnected.

-Will be removed from the system by Controller if unresponsive.

-👤 Client - Overview (already implemented)
-Controller Communication

-Sends STORE, LOAD, REMOVE, and LIST commands.

-Interprets Controller’s responses to proceed.

-Dstore Communication

-Uploads file content to selected Dstores.

-Downloads file from one Dstore.
+🔧 Controller – Key Responsibilities

+Dstore Management: Accepts JOIN requests and tracks connected Dstores.
+Waits for at least R Dstores before allowing client operations.

+File Metadata: Maintains file info (size, status, Dstore locations).
+Tracks states like store in progress or store complete.

+Client Requests:

+STORE: Selects R Dstores and replies with STORE_TO.

+LOAD: Replies with LOAD_FROM.

+REMOVE: Sends delete commands to Dstores.

+LIST: Returns list of completed files.

+Dstore Communication: Handles STORE_ACK, REMOVE_ACK, REBALANCE_COMPLETE, and error signals.

+Failure Handling: Removes unresponsive Dstores and aborts incomplete operations.

+Rebalancing: Ensures each file is stored on R Dstores and balances load.
+Sends REBALANCE instructions and waits for completion.

+💾 Dstore – Key Responsibilities

+Controller Join: Sends JOIN <port> on startup and maintains the connection.

+Client Operations:

+STORE: Receives and stores files.

+LOAD_DATA: Sends file content to client.

+Controller Commands:

+REMOVE: Deletes file, replies with REMOVE_ACK.

+LIST: Returns list of stored files.

+REBALANCE: Sends specified files to other Dstores, deletes files, then replies REBALANCE_COMPLETE.

+Storage: Uses a clean, port-based directory.

+Failure: Does not reconnect if disconnected; will be removed by the Controller.

+👤 Client – Summary

+Communicates with Controller using STORE, LOAD, REMOVE, and LIST.

+Uploads and downloads files from Dstores.

 Retries with RELOAD on read failures.